Applying for part-time study

 MSt in Entrepreneurship

-A sizable number of MSt in Entrepreneurship students join the College during their studies at the Judge Business School, and can choose to rent on-site rooms during their residentials.
-MSt in Entrepreneurship students have particularly valued the opportunities provided by our Homerton Changemakers programme.
+A sizable number of MSt in Entrepreneurship students join the College during their studies at the Judge Business School.
+Students on this course have particularly valued the opportunities provided by our Homerton Changemakers programme.

-MSt in Genomic Medicine and MSt in Healthcare Data
+MSt in Genomic Medicine, Healthcare Data and Clinical Medicine

 Other MSt courses

-We can also accept students on other MSt courses (for example Medical Education and Creative Writing) – please contact the Postgraduate Administrator with any queries.
+We can also accept students on other MSt courses (for example Medical Education and Creative Writing).

 Part-time MPhil

-Homerton welcome applications from students wishing to study part-time for an MPhil.
-Please see the Postgraduate Admissions site for further information about part-time options.
+Homerton welcomes applications from students wishing to study part-time for an MPhil.
+Please see the University's part-time postgraduate portal for further information about part-time options.

 Part-time PhD

-Homerton welcome applications from students wishing to study part-time for a PhD.
-Please see the Postgraduate Admissions site for further information about part-time options.
+Homerton welcomes applications from students wishing to study part-time for a PhD.
+Please see the University's part-time postgraduate portal for further information about part-time options.

 Latest from The Homersphere